fernandoandreotti/cinc-challenge2017/featurebased-approach/README.md

 ## Getting started

+The following steps are necessary to perform the feature-based arrhythmia detection.

-`ExtractFeatures()` performs feature extraction for each record within a folder
+1. `ExtractFeatures()` performs feature extraction for each record within a folder

-`TrainClassifier()` trains an Ensemble of Bagged Decision Trees and Multilayer Perceptron Classifier to classify segments of ECG into the defined categories.
+2. `TrainClassifier()` trains an Ensemble of Bagged Decision Trees and Multilayer Perceptron Classifier to classify segments of ECG into the defined categories.
 Saves resulting classifiers for future usage

-`PredictTestSet()` makes use of pre-trained classifiers to produce results on test set
+3. `PredictTestSet()` makes use of pre-trained classifiers to produce results on test set

 ## Description of approach